Men’s Olympic triathlon postponed in Paris over Seine water quality concerns

 To hold the two competitions on the Seine on Wednesday “seems to us to be the best option,” he said.
 However, he did not rule out further delays ”if there is an issue tomorrow after the results of the analysis."

-Daily water quality tests measure levels of fecal bacteria known as E. coli, with a safe limit of 900 colony-forming units per 100 milliliters determined by European rules.
+Daily water quality tests measure levels of the fecal bacteria E. coli, with a safe limit of 900 colony-forming units per 100 milliliters determined by European rules.
 Monitoring group Eau de Paris releases data each Friday, but it is updated only through the previous Tuesday.

 One of four test sites was below the threshold for E. coli Tuesday morning, said Merle of Paris 2024.
 Two other sites were just above the limit and one was more elevated, she said, citing a range of 980 to 1,553.